Welcome to No Stone Left Unturned

-Ken Ramsley is a visiting investigator in the School of Engineering at Brown University where he advises and lectures on topics related to spacecraft systems and orbital design.
-In the Dept. of Planetary Geosciences Ken also brings a systems engineering perspective to ongoing planetary geological research on topics related to Mars and other members of the solar system.
+Ken Ramsley is a visiting investigator in the School of Engineering at Brown University where he advises and lectures on topics related to spacecraft systems, orbital mechanics, and product design.
+In the Dept. of Planetary Geosciences Ken also brings a systems engineering perspective to ongoing planetary geological research on topics related to the martian moons and other members of the solar system.

-Prior to his work at Brown, Ken was Chief Engineer for spacecraft electronics and software development at AeroAstro, Inc., and designed multiple electronics and optical components for five space satellites now on orbit.
+Prior to his work at Brown, Ken was Chief Engineer for spacecraft electronics and software development at AeroAstro, Inc., and designed multiple electronics and optical components for seven space satellites now on orbit.